Reporter Regrets Letting Amazon's Delivery People Into His House - Slashdot

 But he also notes that security researchers discovered a way to freeze Amazon's security camera, potentially allowing a rogue delivery person to lurk in your house.
 And all things considered, it was apparently all too creepy.
 "After two weeks, my family voted to remove the Amazon Key smart lock and take down the camera."

-Seems dumb but need is real (Score:3)
+Seems dumb but need is real (Score:4, Interesting)

 Re: (Score:2)